 Your doctor may do some tests from time to time to make sure the medicine is working and to prevent unwanted side effects.

-Tell your doctor if you have gained weight since taking this medicine.
+Tell your doctor if you have gained weight since taking AURO-PIOGLITAZONE.

-Weight gain can be associated with improved blood sugar control; however, it may also be a symptom of heart failure.
+Weight gain can be associated with improved blood sugar control however; it may also be a symptom of heart failure.

 Things you must not do